hzeller/rpi-rgb-led-matrix/utils/README.md

 ##### Building

-The video-viewer requries some dependencies first, then it can be built with `make video-viewer`.
+The video-viewer requires some dependencies first, then it can be built with `make video-viewer`.

 ```